ejparnell/intro-to-mongodb/README.md

 {okay: 1 }
 ```

 > *Note*: We won't be setting any options for this lesson, so using a document creation method for our purposes would be acceptable and preferable.
-But for the flow of this lesson, we will create a collection using the `db.createCollection()` method.
+However, for the flow of this lesson, we will create a collection using the `db.createCollection()` method.

 If we run the command `show collections` again, we should see the newly created `tng` collection.